Montana Learning Center

 All students entering grades 1-12 are welcome to JOIN US!
 Most camps take place at Canyon Ferry Lake where campers have fun fishing, kayaking, boating and swimming.

-This summer, campers will experience the wonder of the night sky and learn about astronomy at the largest public telescope in Montana, located on our campus.
+This summer, all overnight campers will experience the wonder of the night sky and learn about astronomy at the largest public telescope in Montana, located on our campus.
 Weather permitting, students will observe the Moon, galaxies, nebulae, star clusters and safely observe the Sun.

-Students in primary grades 1-3 can experience a four-day, day-only, camp.
+Students entering primary grades 1-3 can experience a four-day, day-only, camp.
 Campers are bussed to the Montana Learning Center at Canyon Ferry Lake from Helena, Monday through Thursday.
 Themes range from engineering in nature to making music.
 Lunch and snacks are provided.

 Camp Young Naturalist Adventurers

 Camp YNA is a five-day, overnight camp for students entering grades 4-6.
 Campers arrive on Sunday afternoon and leave Thursday afternoon.
 Students are involved in STEAM activities and recreation.
 They spend their time exploring the fascinating world of science.
 Campers can expect activities that challenge them to be curious and problem solve with other students.
 All camp activities take place at our campus on Canyon Ferry Lake or nearby.